IBM/ibmz-optimized-for-tensorflow/README.md

 *Note.
 As a reminder, if you are Podman user, please replace `docker` with `podman` in the example code snippets provided above.*

 ## Frequently Asked Questions
-- Q: Where can I get the TensorFlow container image?
+- Q: Where can I get the IBM Z Optimized for TensorFlow container image?
   - A: Please visit this link [here](https://ibm.github.io/ibm-z-oss-hub/containers/ibmz-optimized-for-tensorflow.html).

 - Q: Why are there multiple TensorFlow container images in the IBM Z and LinuxONE Container Registry?